rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 ## Jupyter from a Virtual Environment

 Python developers frequently need to install specific versions of packages not available in the system-wide Python environment.
 You have free reign to install just the right packages inside a Python virtual environment.
-You can create a virtual environment in the folder `.venv` and install jupyter like this.
+Follow [our documentation](python.md) to set up a miniconda environment, or you can use pip to create a simple virtual environment in the folder `.venv` and install jupyter like this.
+We recommend you also install the `lsp` language server packages to get syntax highlighting and coding hints.

 > Note: Folders starting with a `.` are hidden.
 You can list them using `ls -a`.
 You don't have to put your virtual environment in a hidden folder -- you can call the folder whatever you want.